epics-containers/epics-containers.github.io/docs/user/explanations/introduction.rst

 ~~~~~~~~~~
 https://kubernetes.io/

-Kubernetes easily and efficiently manages containers across clusters of hosts.​
+Kubernetes easily and efficiently manages containers across clusters of hosts.

 It builds upon 15 years of experience of running production workloads at
-Google, combined with best-of-breed ideas and practices from the community​,
+Google, combined with best-of-breed ideas and practices from the community,
 since it was open-sourced in 2014.

 Today it is by far the dominant orchestration technology for containers.